 One of the greatest climbing experiences of my life was climbing The Naked Edge in Eldorado Canyon in 2009 with Erik Weihenmayer and Charlie Mace.
 Erik is blind, and it soon became clear that he isn't a blind guy who climbs, he is an excellent climber who is blind.
 Cedar Wright shot a great video of our ascent:

 Here are a few assorted videos and links which cover some of my other favorite climbs.
+Some of the links go to archived content, as the internet is a moving target.
 All photos are mine unless otherwise noted.

 The Incredible Hulk, Sierras, California, 2010 - Dave Anderson